 Returns the position of the black dot representing the finger position on a given string stringNum, relative to the top of the frame.
-A return value of 0 means the string is open (i.e. a hollow circle appears at the top of the diagram), and -1 means that the string is not played (i.e. an X appears at the top of the diagram).
+A return value of 0 means the string is open (that is a hollow circle appears at the top of the diagram), and -1 means that the string is not played (that is an X appears at the top of the diagram).
 Used in conjunction with GetPitchOfNthString(), you can calculate the resulting pitch of each string.